zocker-160/SyncThingy/README.md

 Why yet another Syncthing tray / statusbar / wrapper / ui ... application?

-The answer is simple: there is currently no application available as Flatpak and on Flathub, which offers just the bare minimum: Syncthing and a tray icon.
+The answer is simple: I just wanted a Flatpak on Flathub which offers just the bare minimum: Syncthing and a tray icon.

 ## Configuration